-- Married couples who separated or divorced after 28 December 2002; - Married couples who separated or divorced before 28 December 2002 but did not finalise their property settlement prior to that date; and - Eligible de facto couples who separate on or after 1 March 2009.

-Eligible de facto couples can split super benefits in all Australian states and territories except for Western Australia.
-The Australian Parliament passed a law to extend superannuation splitting to de facto couples in Western Australia on 3 December 2020.
-The Act has not yet commenced.
-It will commence on a date to be fixed by Proclamation.
+- Married couples who separated or divorced after 28 December 2002; - Married couples who separated or divorced before 28 December 2002 but did not finalise their property settlement prior to that date; and - Eligible de facto couples\ who separate on or after 1 March 2009. - \ Eligible de facto couples can split super benefits in all Australian states and territories.
+Both the Australian and Western Australian Parliaments have passed laws to extend superannuation splitting to de facto couples in Western Australia effective from 28 September 2022.